valsamovich/cs.github.io/docs/data-engineering.md

     print result
     # CLose text file
     file.close()

+    # List of strings.
 List comprehension is a syntactic construct available

-    # List of strings
     listOfValues = ['1', '2', '3']
     # Convert string values to number
     listOfValues = [int(i) for i in listOfValues]